flass/pantagruel/INSTALL.md

 cd pantagruel_pipeline/
 git clone https://github.com/flass/pantagruel.git
 ```
 Finally, you can run the installation script:
+!!!
+Note that for this step, you (i.e. your linux user) need to have the sudo rights (be part of the sudo group, check with `grep sudo /etc/group`); however, DO NOT execute the installtion script with `sudo` (which would make all software owned by the root user).
 ```sh
 cd .. # retrun to parent folder pantagruel_pipeline/pantagruel/install_dependencies.sh pantagruel_pipeline/
 ```
-Note that for the step above, you (i.e. your linux user) need to have the sudo rights (be part of the sudo group, check with `grep sudo /etc/group`); However, DO NOT execute the installtion script with `sudo` (which would make all software owned by the root user).
 ________

 Otherwise, you can manually install the software following the indications below: